Judgement of Paris: California versus France

-Our Judgement of Paris wine class pits two of our favorite wine countries in an epic battle of uncorked fury.
+Our Judgement of Paris wine class pits two favorite wine countries in an epic battle of uncorked fury.
 Our series of VERSUS classes are hugely popular, and this is one of the shining jewels.
 France was the undisputed heavyweight champ of the wine world until 1976 when California unseated the Gallic winemakers at the Judgement of Paris wine tasting.

 In this class, we don’t replicate that tasting.
 Instead, we bring in a how series of fresh new faces in this battle of the bottles.
 Who will win?
 That’s up to you.